Guidelines for Writing a WRTG 105 Description

 - How does the course theme help students develop as academic writers?

-- How does your particular description enact the goals established in the general WRT 105 (or 105E or 105A&B) course description and related learning objectives?
+- How does your particular description enact the goals established in the general WRTG 105 (or 105E or 105A&B) course description and related learning objectives?

 - Does your description model the kind of writing you would like to receive from your students?